How to create a cli tool with node.js

 index

-• Extensive NPM Packages: Access a vast library of modules through NPM, including popular choices like commander and yargs for simplifying argument parsing.
+• Powerful NPM Packages: Libraries like commander and yargs simplify argument parsing.

 Prerequisites